JeffersonCarvalh0/pibic-project/api.md

 * **Notes:**

-  The `id` parameter must be an hexadecimal number.
+  The `id` parameter must be an MongoDB `ObjectId`.

 **Create a Content**
 ----
 Creates a new Content object in the database.

 * **URL**